-In an era that often seems empathy-deficient and empathy-starved, it’s easy to understand the growing interest around emotional intelligence in business, and why it will matter for success – especially in an economy that values experience and emotion so highly.
+In an era that often seems empathy-deficient and empathy-starved, it’s easy to understand the growing interest around emotional intelligence in business, and why it matters for success.

 In a nutshell: the business case for EQ is the human case for EQ.

 Then what’s the problem?
 Improve your EQ and win at business and life.
 Simple, right?